Pondichéry (1754 ship): Significance

-It is her first voyage for the EIC, under the command of Captain William Wilson, that is of the greatest significance.
+It is her first voyage for the EIC, under the command of William Wilson, that is of the greatest significance.
 Wilson sailed Pitt to China via a route between Java and New Guinea.
 The EIC had avoided sailing through the East Indies since the 1623 Amboyna massacre.
 The Dutch East India Company was hostile towards the EIC, fearing that the EIC would compete with them in sourcing pepper and spices.
 Throughout his voyage via the East Indies, Wilson kept extensive notes, made charts, and on them corrected the location of several islands and other geographical features.
 When he arrived in Canton, he had two sets of his charts prepared, one for the EIC governor at Madras and one that the EIC representatives at Canton could copy for their vessels.

 The direct route through the Sunda Strait to Macao is 1800 nautical miles; the route via Pitt's Passage is 3725 nautical miles, but quicker.
 Furthermore, the route via the Sunda Strait depended on the southwest monsoon in the China sea.